-Making your own table lamps, given the prominent spaces they occupy in our homes, provides a great opportunity to add some very personal, artistic -- and super functional --style to the rooms you spend the most time in.
+Making your own table lamps, provides a great opportunity to add some very personal, artistic -- and super functional --style to spaces you spend the most time in.

 LEFT: Glass Table Lamp - a base w/ no cap, a flat bottom, and non-drillable walls (The Tripod Floor Lamp has similar hardware requirements.)

 MIDDLE: Thermos Lamp - a hollow base w/ it's own removable cap, a flat bottom, and drill-able walls

 RIGHT: Mug Stack Lamp - sturdy hollow parts stacked on an official lamp base w/ pre-drilled holes that accommodates the cord and a connecting center threaded rod.